 Understanding air-sea gas exchange is important for improving storm forecasting and climate-change models, as well as for estimating the exchange of carbon between the upper and deep ocean.
-The datasets highlighted here showcase three different regimes of air-sea flux of CO2.
-The Endurance Array represents a coastal upwelling zone where during times of upwelling, CO2-rich deep water reaches the surface where it is outgassed into the atmosphere.
+The datasets highlighted in this nugget showcase three different regimes of air-sea flux of CO2.
+The OOI Coastal Endurance Array represents a coastal upwelling area where during times of upwelling, CO2-rich deep water reaches the surface where it is outgassed into the atmosphere.
 The outgassing of upwelled water is then followed by a period of net intake of CO2 due to increased primary production from the nutrients upwelled with the CO2.
-The Pioneer Array, off the coast of New England, in contrast, is not an upwelling zone, but is an area of high productivity.
+The OOI Coastal Pioneer Array, off the coast of New England, in contrast, is not an upwelling zone, but is an area of high productivity.
 As phytoplankton blooms occur, particularly in the winter/spring time period, there is a net flux of CO2 into the ocean.
 During the summer months as the surface water warms, the water can no longer hold as much CO2 and there is a small (relative to the upwelling) net outgassing.
-The cold, productive waters of the Argentine basin are a net sink for CO2 year round.
+The cold, productive waters of the OOI Global Argentine Basin Array are a net sink for CO2 year round.

 pCO2 Air-Sea instruments are located on surface buoys with one probe in the air and one probe in the water to measure the partial pressure of CO2 in both the atmosphere and the ocean.
 From these measurements, CO2 flux from the ocean to the atmosphere can be calculated to determine which locations and time periods the ocean is a source vs a sink of CO2.